The executive network experience

 The executive has demonstrated effort.
 The recent graduate barely showed up.
 The executive is taking control of their destiny.
 The recent graduate is looking for a softball and this is the Major leagues.

 Like anything that will get you ahead, networking takes practice and building a network takes time.
-Networks were not built over night.
-Unlike most new skills, by the time we have graduated from school, we have had practice that is relative so the switch shouldn’t be tough.
+Networks were not built overnight.
+Unlike most new skills, by the time we have graduated from school, we have had the practice that is relative so the switch shouldn’t be tough.

 How do you network?
 Leave your suggestions for others in the comments, and be interesting my friends.
 See you at the after party.